RafaBVM/ticket-lifecycle/README.md

  <img src="https://i.imgur.com/mspYS8u.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I message Ken to update him about the issue letting him know that I'm talking with the system admin department on how we can help resolve the issue.
-Mind you the ticket is still open when I sent the message
+Mind you the ticket is still open when I sent the message.
 <br />
 <p>
 <img src="https://i.imgur.com/hV9ANpH.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I reach back out to Ken and let him know that hypothetical Jerry from System Engineering found and corrected a failed load balancer, and mobile banking should be back up running.
-The issue has been resolved.
+The issue has been resolved. (excuse the typo)
 <br />
 <p>